How to Build the Perfect Listing Page with DataHawk

-Or, skip ahead and optimize your Amazon product listings includes but is not limited to reworking your SEO strategy, editing your content, and using advanced analytics tools such as Amazon Advanced Search to perform keyword research.
+Optimizing your Amazon product listings includes but is not limited to reworking your SEO strategy, editing your content, and using advanced analytics tools such as Amazon Advanced Search to perform keyword research.
 Improving these components will boost your algorithmic success.
-Simultaneously, analytics tools enable you to track daily changes in the metrics and listing information of any product on Amazon, including price, reviews, ratings, sales rank or BSR, Buy Box data, title, and description.
+Simultaneously, analytics tools enable you to improve and track daily changes in metrics of any Amazon product listing, including price, reviews, ratings, sales rank or BSR, Buy Box data, title, and description.